Jean Godden: Journalism career

 Godden attained celebrity status in Seattle as a columnist for both daily newspapers, first for the Seattle Post-Intelligencer and most recently for The Seattle Times.
 Godden reached that status after years of working in other positions with the paper, including as a business editor, editorial page editor, real estate and urban affairs reporter, and restaurant critic.
 Godden attended Northwestern University's Medill School of Journalism before eventually graduating from the University of Washington's School of Communications.
 She started her newspaper career at the University District Herald as a 19-year-old, joined the P-I in 1974 as a temporary staffer, had her first column published in the P-I in 1983, and finally switched to The Seattle Times in 1991.

 Seattle City Council

 2003 election

 Godden announced she would run for Seattle City Council, running against incumbent Judy Nicastro, along with five other challengers.
 In the September primary, Nicastro came in first with 25.16% of the vote, and after a recount, Godden came in second with 17.65%.

 In the general election, Seattle Mayor Greg Nickels endorsed Godden, a rare move for a Seattle mayor.
-Partially weighted down by the Strippergate (Seattle) scandal, Nicastro would lose reelection to Godden, 48% to 52%.
+Partially weighted down by the Strippergate scandal, Nicastro would lose reelection to Godden, 48% to 52%.